Move Beautifully with Braithwaite Physiotherapy

 Physiotherapy located for your convenience.

-Located at 151 Bloor west (on the South side of Bloor across east opposite the ROM), 1 minute from both Bay and Museum subway stations.
-Parking is also available under the Colonade building (off Sultan St) and at the Green P lot on Cumberland.
-We are the location of convenience for Physiotherapy in Toronto’s Annex, University and Yorkville neighborhoods.
+Located at 151 Bloor west unit 840 (on the South side of Bloor across east opposite the ROM), 1 minute from both Bay and Museum subway stations.
+Parking is also available under the Colonnade building (on Sultan St. off St. Thomas) and at the Green P lot on Cumberland.
+We are the location of convenience for Physiotherapy in Toronto’s Yorkville and Annex and University neighborhoods.

 Frequently Asked Questions